 Choosing the right database hinges on your app's complexity, anticipated growth, and technical requirements.
 Below is a table summarizing the key features, scalability, pricing, and best use cases for popular database options.

-This table provides a snapshot of the options to help you make an informed decision for your no-code web app.
+This table provides a snapshot of the options to help you make an informed decision for your web app or native mobile app.

 Pro Tip: When working with external databases, optimize API performance by using filtered views and the PATCH method to avoid overwriting data unnecessarily.